-The battle against single-use plastics is heating up in New York and New Jersey.
+The battle against plastics heats up in New York and New Jersey

 Bills are being proposed that could significantly reduce single-use plastic waste in both states.
 Surfrider Chapters in NY and NJ are engaged to help move these bills forward through the legislature process.